kgashok/project-ideas/ias/pointerGlossary.md

 Very important counter-perspective to read:
   - "I think the main barrier to understanding pointers is bad teachers." http://bit.ly/pointersAndBadTeachers
+	  - That they are _nothing more than memory addresses_, or that they allow you to point to _arbitrary locations_.
   - The Pointer conspiracy - http://bit.ly/pointerConspiracy

 ### Integers and Integer variables (_Known_)